Kaaz/DiscordBot/readme.md

 pauses the music or resumes it if its paused

-Accessible though: pause, resume
+Accessible through: pause, resume

 Usable in public channels
 ### ping

 checks the latency of the bot

-Accessible though: ping
+Accessible through: ping

 Usable in public and private channels
 ### play

 Plays a song from youtube

-Accessible though: play, p
+Accessible through: play, p

 Usable in public channels

 #### Usage